daongochuy2516/ESP32WakeOnLanSinricPro/README.md

-# ESP32 SinricPro Wake-on-LAN Device
+# ESP32 SinricPro Wake-on-LAN Device (Haven't done yet.)

 A smart Wake-on-LAN (WOL) device using ESP32 with SinricPro integration for remote control or physical button activation.